-The fund balance of the Agency's general fund decreased by \$19.2 million during the current fiscal year.
-This decrease is due primarily to the increase in funds appropriated and transferred to the Capital Projects Fund based on the Capital Improvement Plan and Capital Budget.
-Also, an additional \$700,000 was appropriated and expended on the Washington Bridge project during the current year.
+The general fund is the chief operating fund of the Agency.
+The fund balance of the Agency's general fund decreased by \$1.5 million during the current fiscal year.
+This decrease is due primarily to the increase in funds appropriated and transferred to the Debt Service Fund of \$1.1 million for debt service payments combined with the \$0.4 million increase in the General Fund expenditures.
+All other factors such as revenue and the current year transfer to the Capital Projects Fund based on the Capital Improvement Plan and Capital Budget remained relatively stable.